Talk to Your Doctor

 To see the charts that are part of the CAROC tool, click here.

-Talk to your doctor about lifestyle changes you should make to reduce your risk of breaking another bone
+Talk to your healthcare provider about lifestyle and daily habits that support bone health and reduce your risk of another fracture.